Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Walking Shoes

 Flip flops are perfectly fine for navigating Zadar streets.
-However, some travelers may want to pack a pair of lightweight travel shoes for climbing the bell tower!
-I wear shoes by Columbia and Kris likes Merrell for everyday exploration.
+However, some may want to pack a pair of lightweight travel shoes for climbing the bell tower!
+I wear trainers by New Balance and Kris prefers Merrell trail shoes.

 Travel Camera

 We’re certain you’ll be snapping tons of photos during your Croatia trip.
-Rather than relying on your phone to capture Zadar sights, upgrade to an actual camera for high quality photos.
+Rather than relying on your phone, upgrade to an actual camera for high quality photos.

 We use a Canon Rebel with a 18-135mm lens and believe it takes phenomenal pictures!
 Plus, it’s a fabulous budget camera for travel